-In the above example, the power of multi-round commitments allowed the leader to force a cooperation strategy which benefited both players approximately equally.
+In the above example, the power of multi-round commitments allowed the Leader to force a cooperation strategy which benefited both players approximately equally.
 This is similar in spirit to results about Nash Equilibria in infinite-horizon repeated Prisoner's Dilemma games.
-However, the rich space of $\Gpa$s available to the Stackelberg leader in different games includes many powerful leader strategies which are not in their nature mutually beneficial.
-Often, the leader can do better than they would in any coordination strategy at the expense of the follower.
-Consider a different leader $\Gpa$ for the same Prisoner's Dilemma game, with two phases: the leader will defect for the first $\frac{T}{2}$ rounds of play, and cooperate for the final $\frac{T}{2}$ rounds of play.
-However, if the follower ever defects in either phase, the leader will immediately switch to defecting for the remainder of the game.
-Using a similar analysis as before, we can see that the follower's best response is to defect only on the last round, getting them a payoff of $3 \cdot (\frac{T}{2} - 1) + 5 = \frac{3T}{2} + 2$ \footnote{One may observe that while the follower's payoff here is lower than in the previous leader strategy, it is still higher than in the single-round Stackleberg game (where they get value $T$).
-This will always be true for Prisoner's Dilemma Games, as the follower can always guarantee themselves their equilibrium value no matter what the leader does.
-However, it is not generally the case that repeated games benefit all parties involved; in fact, there exist simple two player repeated games in which the follower gets arbitrarily worse payoff on average than in the single-shot case when responding to an optimal Stackelberg leader.}.
-The leader will now get an improved payoff of $5 \cdot \frac{T}{2} + 3 \cdot (\frac{T}{2}-1) = 4T - 3$.
+However, the rich space of $\Gpa$s available to the Stackelberg Leader in different games includes many powerful Leader strategies which are not in their nature mutually beneficial.
+Often, the Leader can do better than they would in any coordination strategy at the expense of the Follower.
+Consider a different Leader $\Gpa$ for the same Prisoner's Dilemma game, with two phases: the Leader will defect for the first $\frac{T}{2}$ rounds of play, and cooperate for the final $\frac{T}{2}$ rounds of play.
+However, if the Follower ever defects in either phase, the Leader will immediately switch to defecting for the remainder of the game.
+Using a similar analysis as before, we can see that the Follower's best response is to defect only on the last round, getting them a payoff of $3 \cdot (\frac{T}{2} - 1) + 5 = \frac{3T}{2} + 2$.
+The Leader will now get an improved payoff of $5 \cdot \frac{T}{2} + 3 \cdot (\frac{T}{2}-1) = 4T - 3$.